 The Arrowverse version of Icicle is a dark alter ego of Dr. Thomas Snow in much the same way that Killer Frost was an alter ego of Dr. Caitlin Snow.
 He has the same powers to lower the temperature around him that she does.

 In the first part of the episode, Cicada fights and kills a woman who has the power to turn her upper arms into large blades.
 This seems to be a nod to Razorsharp - a character introduced in Robin Annual Vol. 4 #2 (1993) who was created as part of the Bloodlines event.
 (Special thanks to James Hanifen for the information!)
+She is identified in a later episode as Raelene Sharp.

 Thomas Snow mentions three scientists with whom he maintained contact after he faked his death - Louise Lincoln, Victor Fries and Harrison Wells.
 In the classic DC Comics, Louise Lincoln was the second villain to use the name Killer Frost and Victor Fries became the villain Mr. Freeze.